Blank Check: How local police fund themselves with fines and fees

 If we raise more than our target amount, we’ll use it fund more requests and dedicate more time to analysis.

-Backed by Phil Mocek, Michael Best, Bob Woodbury, Peter Haight, and 12 others.
+Backed by Phil Mocek, Emma North-Best, Bob Woodbury, Peter Haight, and 12 others.

 - Phil Mocek